hashicorp/consul-template/README.md

   inherited `PATH` so e.g. the plugin `cat` will run the first executable `cat` that is found on the `PATH`.

-- `INPUT` - input from the template - this will always be JSON if provided
+- `INPUT` - input from the template.
+There will be one INPUT for every argument passed to the `plugin` function.
+If the arguments contain whitespace, that whitespace will be passed as if the argument were quoted by the shell.

 #### Important Notes